kiki286/CITS3200-Group-16-Mental-Load-App/README.md

 1. Clone the repo and cd into the frontend directory
 2. Install libraries by running `npm install`
 3. Build and run the app by running `npx expo start`

+## Frontend environment setup
+In the '/frontend' folder, create a '.env' file and set the backend server URL.

+###For the hosted server,
+EXPO_PUBLIC_BACKEND_URL=https://mental-load-app.onrender.com
+###For local Flask server,
+EXPO_PUBLIC_BACKEND_URL=https://localhost:5000
+###For Android emulator,
+EXPO_PUBLIC_BACKEND_URL=http://10.0.2.2:5000

+This sets the backend server URL that the Expo app will use.
+Make sure the '.env' file is **not committed** to the repository.

 ## To run the webserver locally instead of globally:
 Before doing anything, you need to set the .env_example file to contain your keys, and rename it to .env. **NEVER COMMIT THIS FILE ONCE YOU HAVE FILLED IT IN!**